Modula vs Envira Gallery – Which Is The Best WordPress Gallery Plugin?

 I can’t fit the full comparison table into the screenshot, but you can view it if you go to the pricing page:

-One key thing to understand with Envira Gallery’s non-lifetime pricing is that the price in the screenshot above only applies to your first year.
-If you want to renew your license after the first year to continue receiving support/updates, you’ll need to pay “full price”, which is the crossed-out number above the price in the screenshot above.
+One key thing to understand with Envira Gallery’s non-lifetime pricing is the price in the screenshot above only applies to your first year.
+If you want to renew your license after the first year to continue receiving support/updates, you’ll need to pay ‘full price’, which is the crossed-out number above the price in the screenshot above.

 Performance optimization should be a key factor in every single WordPress plugin you choose to use on your site.
-With that in mind, this section is focused on whether Modula or Envira Gallery is better-suited to help you get a fast-loading WordPress site.
+With that in mind, this section is focused on whether Modula or Envira Gallery is better-suited to helping you to get a fast-loading WordPress site.

-To test this, I set up an identical gallery using each plugin and ran it through Pingdom to see what’s happening in terms of the page size and HTTP requests.
+To test this, I set up an identical gallery using each plugin and ran it through Pingdom to see what was happening in terms of the page size and HTTP requests.
 I used the same theme — GeneratePress — and identical settings for the galleries.

 The results?
 Both plugins are virtually identical in terms of performance.